-Of all the "curros" or "rapas das bestas" (wild horse mane-cutting festivals) that take place in Galicia each summer, Sabucedo is noteworthy for having preserved the purity of its traditions.
-It is the only "curro" in which the "aloitadores" face the horses on their own, without ropes or sticks, holding them still while their manes are cut.
-Each year, young people from the parish take part in an ancient tradition they are born into, a way of understanding life in communion with the wild horses.
-They learn the code from an early age, based on the actions and collaboration of three "aloitadores", enabling them to undertake the noble and hazardous struggle with the animals and overcome their resistance.
+Among all the curros or rapas das bestas that take place in Galicia during the summer, the Rapa das Bestas of Sabucedo stands out for having preserved the purity of the tradition.
+This is the only curro in which the horse-handlers face the horses as equals, without ropes or sticks, to immobilize them and clip their manes.
+Young people from the parish start this off each year in a centuries-old tradition that runs in their blood, a way of understanding life in communion with horses.
+A code of actions that they learn from childhood, based on the actions and collaboration of three horse-handlers, is the way they establish the noble and dangerous struggle with the beasts in order to defeat them.